 You can split this file into three files, each containing one of the sections.
-You can also import this file into GeneSpring data analysis software, either as a Full set of data, a Compact (reduced), QC, or Minimal.
-For a listing of the columns included in these formats, see Chapter 3 of the Reference Guide.
+You can also import this file into GeneSpring data analysis program, either as a Full set of data, a Compact (reduced), QC, or Minimal.
+For a listing of the columns included in these formats, see Chapter 3 of the Feature Extraction Reference Guide.